Why We Use Lion’s Mane Fruiting Bodies & Not Lion’s Mane Mycelium

 Mushrooms contain a wide variety of active components, and they need to be extracted for your body to access them.
 We always double extract our Lion’s Mane.
 The active compounds in mushrooms are both alcohol-soluble (triterpenes) and water-soluble (beta-glucans).
-To get full-spectrum support from mushrooms, we extract ours with 190-proof alcohol and hot water, then carefully combine the two.
+To get full-spectrum support from mushrooms, we extract ours with organic cane alcohol and hot water, then carefully combine the two.

 We follow the science and extract our Lion’s Mane (and all mushrooms we use) at the optimal alcohol percentages, temperatures and durations.

 Before you buy, check to make sure your Lion’s Mane has been tested to be pure and potent.

 Every batch of Lion’s Mane we use goes through lab testing.
 We test for heavy metals and biological contamination, to ensure the purity of our products.
 We also check the concentration of active compounds.

 Want to try a Lion’s Mane tincture made with 100% fruiting bodies (and never Lion’s Mane mycelium)?
 Try our Certified Organic Lion’s Mane Tincture For Cognitive Function & Memory.
 We add cinnamon to make it extra tasty — and to support healthy circulation.*